-They can really be a good exercise for many weightlifters, bodybuilders, athletes, and strength enthusiasts.
+They are a great exercise for many weightlifters, bodybuilders, athletes, and strength enthusiasts.
 In this article, you’ll find out how to do high rep squats correctly for bettermobility, cardiovascular endurance, stability, and strength.

 High rep squats come with the risk of injury to your back or to your shoulders.
 Always warm up adequately before you start and learn the proper way to do this exercise long before you actually start doing it.

-Doing high rep squats can sometimes relieve some mobility and stability issues in older people, such as tight, overlifted pecs that pull the shoulders and upper back forward, a rigid thoracic spine that does not extend as it should, or hips, knees, and ankles that are stubbornly inflexible.
+Doing high rep squats can relieve mobility and stability issues in older people, such as tight, rigid thoracic spine that does not extend as it should, or hips, knees, and ankles that are stubbornly inflexible.

 As explained by Charles Poliquin, your quadriceps (or quads) are mostly made up of type 2a muscle fibers, which are more aerobic than type 2b fibers so they respond better to higher reps.
 The time you spend doing a set of high rep squats can quickly pack on lower body muscle.
 Just make sure that your load is heavy enough.
 You should have to take at least three deep breaths between reps when you are getting close to finishing your set.

-High rep squats really work your quads, hamstrings, calves, glutes, your lower back, and all of your core muscles.
-To improve your muscular endurance you will need to perform sets of 15 or more repetitions using a weight that is lower than 60 percent of your single rep max (the heaviest weight you can lift for one rep with good form.)
+High rep squats work your quads, hamstrings, calves, glutes, your lower back, and all of your core muscles.
+To improve your muscular endurance you will need to perform sets of 15 or more repetitions using a weight that is lower than 60 percent of your 1-rep max (the heaviest weight you can lift for one rep with good form.)